glossia/catalysis/README.md

-# catalysis
+# Catalysis 🧪

-🦀 A CLI to deploy static sites to various CDN providers
+`catalysis` is a multi-platform CLI and Rust library to standardize publishing static websites to various platforms.